ovh/docs/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.de-de.md

 ![ESXi selection](images/reinstalling-your-server-02.png){.thumbnail}

-In the `Partitioning scheme`{.action} dropdown menu, select the partitioning scheme you want to have.
-The overview is updated as soon as you select another partitioning scheme, so you can get an idea of how your partitioning will look like on your dedicated server.
+In the `Partitioning scheme`{.action} dropdown menu, select the desired partitioning scheme.
+The overview is updated as soon as you select another partitioning scheme, so you can get an idea of how the partitioning will look like on your dedicated server.

 Fill in the other details and click `Confirm`{.action} to start the ESXi installation on your dedicated server.

 > [!primary]
 >
->  The `Number of disks partitioned`{.action} field is greyed out and set to 1, even if your server has more than 1 disk on the disks group target for OS installation, as explained above.
+>  The `Number of disks partitioned`{.action} field is greyed out and set to 1, even if your server has more than 1 disk on the target disks group for OS installation, as explained above.
 >

 ![Partitioning Scheme selection](images/esxi-custom-scheme-00.png){.thumbnail}